trbehera/docs/docs/protocol-specification/protocol-description.md

 After the **TO2 Protocol** completes successfully:

--   The **Owner Client** has replaced all the device credentials with its own, except for the Device’ attestation key.
+-   The **Owner Client** has replaced all the device credentials with its own, except for the Device’s attestation key.
 The Device TEE has allocated a new secret and given the Owner a HMAC to use in a new Ownership Voucher, which can be used for resale.
 Please see section [§](../resale-protocol/#resale-protocol) : Resale Protocol for more information.